fafalone/WinDevLib/README.md

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

 ## Updates
+**Update (v3.7.62):** Added all remaining missing oleexp interfaces simply for completeness and not needing to qualify 'contains everything in oleexp'.
+IHostDialog/coclass HostDialog seemed like a major omission from those legacy interfaces so added it.
+Continued to substantially expand API coverage.

 **Update (v3.6.56):** Numerous bug fixes to IPinnedList[2,3], including their names: IPinnedListVista->IPinnedList, IPinnedList->IPinnedList2, IPinnedList10->IPinnedList3, to be more consistent with all other sources.
 Please do not abuse these interfaces: Never pin without permission.
 Added IWinEventHandler, IFolderBandPriv, and IAccessibleObject; added coclass TaskBand, and added numerous missing IIDs.

 **Update (v3.6.54):** Some items were Private that should have been Public; put SW_Flags back to SHOWWINDOW now that bug is resolved for compatibility purposes (SHOWWINDOW is in oleexp).
 To use this, twinBASIC Beta 269 or newer is needed.
 Misc bug fixes.